spiceai/docs/spiceaidocs/docs/components/data-connectors/postgres/index.md

 ## Cookbook

 - A cookbook recipe to configure PostgreSQL as a data connector in Spice.
-[PostgreSQL Data Accelerator Recipe](https://github.com/spiceai/cookbook/tree/trunk/postgres/accelerator#readme)
+[PostgreSQL Data Accelerator](https://github.com/spiceai/cookbook/tree/trunk/postgres/accelerator#readme)
 - A cookbook recipe to configure AWS RDS for PostgreSQL as a data connector in Spice.
-[AWS RDS for PostgreSQL Recipe](https://github.com/spiceai/cookbook/tree/trunk/postgres/rds#readme)
+[AWS RDS for PostgreSQL](https://github.com/spiceai/cookbook/tree/trunk/postgres/rds#readme)
 - A cookbook recipe to configure Supabase a data connector in Spice.
-[Supabase (PostgreSQL Data Connector) Recipe](https://github.com/spiceai/cookbook/tree/trunk/postgres/supabase#readme)
+[Supabase (PostgreSQL Data Connector)](https://github.com/spiceai/cookbook/tree/trunk/postgres/supabase#readme)